Barcelona, Spain

 At the core of the city lies the Gothic Quarter.
 Located between the Ramblas, a series of connected boulevards, going southeastward to the sea, and the Via Laietana, it is a close-packed maze of narrow streets punctuated by magnificent medieval buildings.
 The cathedral, episcopal palace, and churches bear witness to Barcelona’s importance as a religious centre.
 For the visitor, the main attraction still tends to be in the city centre, particularly around the Ramblas.
 The famous promenade is separated from L’Eixample by the monumental Catalunya Square, and it leads down to the port and the Portal de la Pau Square, where the Christopher Columbus monument stands in commemoration of the discovery of America and the explorer’s announcement of it in Barcelona.
 The Ramblas form one of the most delightful aspects of the city, their broad, tree-lined centre strips given over to a series of stalls and kiosks selling items such as flowers, pets, and books and newspapers.

-The residence hall consists of two locations, with carefully designed studios that cater to the needs of all students.
-The residence halls offer premium services that include high-speed WiFi, gym, study rooms, maintenance, 24-hour state-of-the-art CCTV surveillance or centralised access control and personalised access code to enter the studio and common areas.
+The Nodis residence hall offers premium services that include high-speed WiFi, gym, study rooms, maintenance, 24-hour state-of-the-art CCTV surveillance, centralised access control and personalised access code to enter the apartments and common areas.
+Additional pics and information about the residence hall can be found here.

-The student residence is Located right in the heart of Barcelona’s university area.
-From there, you’ll be able to cycle to the north and south campuses of the University of Barcelona.
-The residences are also well connected by public transport to the rest of the city–and only a few stops from the heart of downtown.
-Additionally, it is only steps away from FC Barcelona’s Spotify Camp Nou stadium, and you can reach the city’s main sights and the beach in just a few minutes
+The student residence is located right in the heart of Barcelona’s university area.
+Just two blocks from the subway, the residence is also well-connected by public transport to the rest of the city–and only a few stops from the heart of downtown.
+Additionally, it is only steps away from FC Barcelona’s Spotify Camp Nou stadium, and you can reach the city’s main sights and the beach in just a few minutes.

-The cost is $5318.
-This includes fees for credits, instructors, classroom usage, housing, excursions, and travel insurance.
+The cost for the 2026 program is approximately $5200 per student.
+This included fees for credits, instructors, classroom usage, housing, excursions, and travel insurance.
 Flight and food are not included in this figure.

 Eligibility requirements:

-• current student status at UH Manoa is not required.
-If you are not currently a UH student, you would only need to submit the paperwork to Outreach College to be a ‘non-degree-seeking’ student.
+- current student status at UH Manoa is not required.
+If you are not currently a UH student, you would only need to submit the paperwork to Outreach College to be a ‘non-degree-seeking’ student for the summer.

 1- What are the Program Dates?

-The first day of class will be Monday, June 2, 2025, beginning at 9am.
-The last day of required class activities will be Saturday, June 28, 2025.
-If possible, you are encouraged to arrive at least a few days before the first day of class.
+The first day of class will be June 3, 2026.
+The last day of required class activities will be July 3, 2026.
+If possible, you are encouraged to arrive at least a few days before the first day.
 Given that the time difference will be 12 hours, it will take your body some time to adjust.

 2- What are the program costs?